MattIzSpooky/JNI/README.md

     public native void manipulateData(MyDataObject dataObject);
 }
 ```
-This class looks familiar to something quite familiar in the Java world, abstract methods.
+The methods in this class looks familiar to something most Java programmers are already familiar with, abstract methods.
 Instead of the “abstract” keyword, the “native” keyword will be used, and this is where the magic will begin.
-In the next section we will use a tool that goes through our file and creates a C/C++ header file.
+In the next section we will use a tool that goes through our code, looks for native functions and creates a C/C++ header files.

 ### Step 2: Preparing our C++ code
 Now that we have written the Java code, we will use **javac** to generate the header files.
 This will be our second step to gluing together the Java and C++ code.
-For simplicity’s sake we will incorporate the header generation part in our build by adding the following under the plugin section in the maven POM.
+For simplicity’s sake we will incorporate the header generation part as part of our build by adding the following under the plugin section in the maven POM.

 ```xml
 <plugin>